 We then entered the first of several long periods when fundraising carried on but nothing much else seemed to happen.
 In the background, one of our members, Brian Murray, who is an architect was producing the plans for a new theatre building on our site.
 On the fundraising side, we tried many things, some with more success than others.
 Direct mailshots to individuals, local businesses and national businesses met with only modest success.

 Our main annual moneyspinner from 1987 onwards was our annual pantomime, and our 100 Club which, to use the technical term is a Private Lottery, has brought a steady monthly income since the earliest years.
 In recent years our main income or sponsor perhaps we should say is from a group of companies within the Internet casino industry.
-Two of the casino companies that have been particularly generous throughout the years have been the online casino portal named krooncasino, superlenny casino bonus and casino bonus codes.
+Four companies that have been particularly generous throughout the years have been the online casino portal named krooncasino, superlenny casino bonus, thinkorSwim company and casino bonus codes.
 Christmas dances were held in the Town Hall for a number of years during the fundraising period, and some were very successful.
 Theatrical entertainments and dances were put on at other times of the year, as were old favourites such as jumble sales.

 By 1990 we were ready to make a start, with grants promised for the first phase from both Stewartry District Council and Dumfries and Galloway Regional Council, and over the next year the shell of the building took shape.
 This building, now known to our members as the ‘shed’, was intended to form the auditorium, with a second section to follow of similar floor area but less high.
 However, the project took a new turn and the shed remained a shed.